anirudhs15/iitk-startups/README.md

-# E-Cell
+# E-Cell IITK Startups
-Website for Entrepreneurship Cell, IIT Kanpur
+Not hosted , no pics , designs